The Receptionist & the GDPR

 - Accuracy – Accurate and, where necessary, kept up to date.

-- Storage Limitation – Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
+- Storage Limitation – Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

 - Integrity and Confidentiality – Processed in a manner that ensures appropriate security of the personal data.

 The GDPR contains several new protections and threatens significant penalties for non-compliance.
 In addition, there are new security, recordkeeping, access rights, and notification procedures that companies must implement to ensure compliance.
 Issues that are attracting particular attention include increased administrative requirements, and the need to provide the tools necessary to meet the numerous obligations on both controllers and processors.